GLOBAL MARKETS-Asia stocks start new quarter on front foot, dollar steady

 “Investors took their cue from falling U.S drilling counts,” Wang Xiao, head of crude oil research with Guotai Junan Futures said.

 “But increasing trade friction between China and U.S. is likely to rock global markets and tarnish bullish sentiment in crude oil markets.”
-(Reporting by Shinichi Saoshiro; additional reporting by Henning Gloystein in Singapore Editing by Shri Navaratnam & Sam Holmes)
+(Reporting by Shinichi Saoshiro; additional reporting by Henning Gloystein in Singapore Editing by Eric Meijer & Shri Navaratnam)